ngen-brett/gitlab-ce/doc/user/project/clusters/index.md

 ## Installing applications

-NOTE: **Note:**
-Before starting the installation of applications, make sure that time is synchronized between your GitLab server and your Kubernetes cluster.
-Otherwise, installation could fail and you may get errors like `Error: remote error: tls: bad certificate` in the `stdout` of pods created by GitLab in your Kubernetes cluster.

 GitLab provides a one-click install for various applications which can be added directly to your configured cluster.
 Those applications are needed for [Review Apps](../../../ci/review_apps/index.md) and